Configuring SMB file share destinations

 Tanium Integrity Monitor enables you to define watchlists of files, directories, and Windows registry paths that you want to monitor for changes.
 Use the Tanium Integrity Monitor source to export watchlist data.
 For more information, see Tanium Integrity Monitor User Guide: Integrity Monitor overview.

-Use Tanium Reporting to create custom reports from data that is collected by the Tanium Data Service.
-You can create a connection that specifies a saved custom report and sub-view as a data source.
-For more information, see Tanium Reporting User Guide: Export reports through Tanium Connect.
+Use Tanium Reporting to create custom reports and dashboards from data that is collected by the Tanium Data Service.
+You can create a connection to export report data or a dashboard.
+For more information, see Tanium Reporting User Guide: Export reports through Tanium Connect and Tanium Reporting User Guide: Export dashboards through Tanium Connect.

 Tanium Reputation is an aggregated repository of reputation data from various sources, including Palo Alto Networks WildFire, ReversingLabs, and VirusTotal.
 You can choose which type of status to include, such as only malicious or suspicious content.
 You can choose to include the full report, which includes the detailed information from the reputation source, not just the status of the reputation item.
 You must have one or more reputation sources configured to get information from this connection source.
 For more information, see Tanium Reputation User Guide: Reputation overview.